St John's Anglican Church Precinct: Modifications

 An Ordinance of August 1906 approved the sale of 0.43 ha of the original 1841 grant to the Anglican Church for the establishment of St John's.
 This reduced the grant area to the 1.95 ha which is extant today.
-The rational for the sale of this land was the area was surplus to the needs of the church and the funds from the sale were necessary for the funding of the new hall which was already under construction.
+The rationale for the sale of this land was the area was surplus to the needs of the church and the funds from the sale were necessary for the funding of the new hall which was already under construction.
 Elizabeth Macarthur-Onslow consented to the sale and the auction took place in December 1906 and the land was sold for A£300 to Mr F. C. Whiteman.
 The land was sold again in 1925, and in 1926, and a Masonic Lodge was built on the site, currently extant.

 In the early 20th century when the Parish was in some financial trouble due to a decrease in the congregation and the changing nature of the surrounding area (from agriculture to dairy farming) the Macarthur-Onslow family came to its assistance through the granting of additional land.
 In May 1905, George Macleay Macarthur-Onslow, a church warden and active member of the congregation, donated the rectory to the Camden Parish on behalf of the Directors of the Camden Park Estate Limited, at the annual vestry meeting of St John's parish.
 The parish now had its own proper rectory, however, it required that the parish outlay funds for the upkeep of the property.
 It seemed that prior to this date, Camden Park Estate Limited paid for repairs, renovations, and other maintenance.
 Consequently, in November 1905 a 1.42 ha property encompassing the rectory was transferred from the Camden Park Estate to the Anglican Church Property Trust.

 In August 1910 the Camden Park Estate donated a further two pieces of land to the Parish: a 5.16 ha lot equal in width to the rectory and lot and extending from its south side to the Nepean River, and a 1.07 ha lot, the modern-day horse paddock between the rectory and church lots.
 The Camden Park Estate also offered for purchase the strip of land between the rectory and Mr Furner's paddock for A£200.
 It appears that the parish didn't accept this offer at the time.
 In September 1911, the two parcels of donated land were transferred from the Camden Park Estate to the Church of England Property Trust.